bocc/iwdb/README.md

 # What is a word?

-A word is a valid utf-8 encoded string that is not empty, and doesn't contain internal white spaces (that would be a *sentence*) - we gracefully take care of starting and trailing white spaces for you, both at inserting & querying through the web API.
+A word is a valid utf-8 encoded string that is not empty, and doesn't contain internal white spaces (that would be a *sentence*) - we gracefully take care of leading and trailing white spaces for you, both at inserting & querying through the web API.